matwilso/matwilso.github.io/_posts/robot-future.md

 You probably want to do a bit of both, short-term and long-term work.
 But I think the long run bet is good, especially the earlier in your career you are.
 It gives you time to position yourself and benefit from some compounding.
 And the thing about the future is that it eventually happens.
 It eventually is no longer “the future”, but what is happening now.
-If you are not sufficiently prepared, you don’t fare as well.

 <div class="faq">Where is the data going to come from?</div>
 internet, gopros, and robots maybe.